 How To Make Cranberry Juice At Home

+You must have had cranberry tart or heard about it during Thanksgiving, but its juice is equally tasty and more beneficial for your health.
 Here’s a super quick recipe for making cranberry juice at home.
-You can have it sweet or unsweetened.
+You can make it sweet or unsweetened.
+It is an amazing gluten-free and vegan option for a plant-based diet.
 This versatile drink can be played around with, and you can add a variety of fruits to give it your twist!

 What You Need